 July is the month when summer has a firm hold on all of us.
-The average temperature just about everywhere in the country is above 70°F, and thunderstorms are nearly as abundant as ants at a picnic.
+The average temperature just about everywhere in the United States is above 70°F, and thunderstorms are nearly as abundant as ants at a picnic.

 The farmers grind and whet their scythes,